lukasoppermann/articles/Setting up lets encrypt and nginx with docker on ubuntu 16.04.md

 While I add my ssh key via the GUI, you can easily [add your ssh keys manually](/secure-server-login-via-ssh).

-Once the server and docker including **docker-compose** is set up wen can start.
+Once the server and docker including **docker-compose** is set up we can start.

+The files we create will need to be placed within a directory on your server, e.g. your users home directory.

 ## Understanding certbot